 But even so, he did not step back, nor shy away from Kaguya when she came right up to him.
 Instead, he stood perfectly still, allowing her hands to move across his body, from his chest to his now broadened shoulders and even his hips; once more, his time with Nunnally had made him knowing of how those without sight "saw" others.
 When her hand reached his mask, Lelouch heard Kaguya whisper.
 "Please, with your permission…"

-Once more feeling his heart drown in itself, Lelouch reached up and removed his mask with one hand, and then lowered his veil with the other.
+Once more feeling his heart drown in itself, Lelouch reached up and removed his mask.
 Once she found Lelouch was still again, Kaguya brought her hands up and slowly brushed her fingertips across Lelouch's face, from his cheeks to the corners of his mouth and to his forehead, memorizing every touch she felt as she passed.
 For some reason as she did this, her own face, originally looking as pleasant as Lelouch remembered it, took on a more saddened tone as she moved her fingers around, as if she were detecting the pain and sadness Lelouch had accumulated over his lifetime in one small motion.

 Upon coming across the scar over his left eye, Lelouch allowed himself to sigh, knowing what Kaguya was about to ask.
 "A gift…" he explained. "…from Suzaku Kururugi."